Prosp3r/gotv/README.md

    + Scores are earned on referrals.
    + Signup incorporated social media Open Authentication(OAuth) credentials and activities are used to determine scoring.

-2. Volunteers are solicited from among participants as well as from other idependent channels.
+2. Volunteers are solicited from among participants as well as from other independent channels.
    + Legal
    + Graphic Artists and Illustrators
    + Programmers
    + Community organizers

-3. More Quizes are developed with the asistance of contributors to cover the following goals.
+3. More Quizzes are developed with the asistance of contributors to address the following goals.
    + Inform people on how to run for electoral offices what it takes and what offices there are.
    + Verification of qualification for the various electoral offices.
    + Inform them on what they're lacking and what they need to make up the difference.